ASA2022: Anthropology Educates

 How to take part

 The conference welcomes participants at every stage of their career, whether they are working within or outwith higher education.
-Participants can contribute to only one studio theme but are actively encouraged to attend as many of the sessions as they can.
+Participants can view the files and recordings of the online discussions, and if logged in, can also contribute to the discussion in the comments.

 Please note that comments placed on the conference platform will be visible to all delegates and may be used or referenced in the subsequent publication.
 Permission to use material in the publication will be sought from authors after the event.